deniskrut/Advanced-Lane-Finding/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-Using undistortion matrix obtained at the calibration step, I use `cv2.undistort` function to undo the distortion.
+Using undistortion matrix obtained at the calibration step, I execute `cv2.undistort` function to undo the distortion.
 You can see result below:

 ![alt text][image2]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I’ve observed that detection works better on S channel of HLS on some set of images, while on others L works better.
 So I used OR combination to get both.
-I also noticed that some false positives can be masked by threshold on the S or L channel of HLS.
+I also noticed that some false positives can be masked by threshold on the S and L channel of HLS, so I applied that step as well.

 The code for this step is contained in the second code cell of the IPython notebook located in `./advanced-lane-finder.ipynb`.